 It is not an overstatement to say that WPJA’s judges make up the backbone of the association.
 Without them, we would not have well officiated contests, POY’s and the Badge Ranking system that is based on our members’ achievements throughout the contest year.
 May we never take their contributions for granted.

-Eric Strachan is the senior managing editor at the Naples Daily News in Southwest Florida, where he started as a staff photographer in 1981.
+Eric Strachan is a freelance photographer and graphic designer based in Naples, Florida.
+Formerly, he was the senior managing editor at the Naples Daily News in Southwest Florida, where he started as a staff photographer in 1981.
 He has won numerous awards as a picture editor and photographer in the NPPA Best of Photojournalism, Pictures of the Year International, Florida Press Club and the Florida Society of Newspaper Editors.
 He was named director of photography at the Daily News in 1991, later serving as graphics editor, assistant managing editor/presentation prior to being named managing editor.

 Gary Porter is currently a freelance photographer specializing in documentary, photojournalism, travel and editorial.
 He is a recipient of the 2011 Pulitzer Prize for explanatory journalism as the photographer for One in a Billion, the story of DNA sequencing of a very sick little boy, Nicholas Volker.
 Gary Porter began his career as a photojournalist with the Milwaukee Journal Sentinel in 1984, after working at the Janesville Gazette for 8 years.
 Porter has worked on many projects over the years and travelled extensively for the Journal Sentinel, including stories in Bangladesh, Nepal, India, China, Thailand, the United Kingdom, Spain, Mexico, Canada, and Belgium.
 Porter has also been awarded a 2012 Robert F. Kennedy Award for Print Journalism, for photos and video for the story Imminent Danger, a look at mental commitment laws, two AP National Headliner awards, one for the documentary project “Made In China”, another for “Imminent Danger" the Overseas Press Club Award for Outstanding Photojournalism from Abroad, the United Nations World Hunger Year Award, several awards from the National Press Photographers Association, as well as being named Wisconsin News Photographer of Year 6 times.
 Porter attended the University of Wisconsin system and studied photography at Ryerson University in Toronto.
 He lives with his wife in Wauwatosa and has three children.